Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Jakafi's net product revenue of $276 million represents 33% growth over the same period last year.
 Based on Jakafi's performance for the first six months of the year, we are increasing our full year Jakafi net product revenue guidance to a range of $1.090 billion to $1.120 billion.

-Our gross-to-net adjustments for the second quarter was approximately 12%.
+Our gross-to-net adjustment for the second quarter was approximately 12%.
 We expect the total gross-to-net adjustment for the full year to be approximately 13%.
 Our cost of product revenue for the quarter was $20 million.
 This includes the cost of goods sold for Jakafi and Iclusig, the payment of royalties to Novartis on U.S. Jakafi net sales, and the amortization of acquired product rights related to the Iclusig product acquisition in Europe.

 Our R&D expense for the quarter was $202 million, including $23 million in non-cash stock compensation.
 For the full year, we expect R&D expense to be in the range of $1.050 billion to $1.150 billion.
 This is an increase from the previous guidance last quarter.
 The increased R&D expense guidance is related to the acceleration of the Phase 3 plans for epacadostat.